Meet the Team

 Rachel Sampol - Administration & Marketing Officer

-Rachel grew up in The Netherlands where she completed a Bachelor’s Degree in International Business & Marketing and started her career within the sports industry.
-She moved to Australia in 2009 where she continued to pursue her marketing career.
+Rachel grew up in The Netherlands where she completed a Bachelor’s Degree in International Business & Languages and started her career within the sports industry.
+She moved to Australia in 2009 where she continued to pursue her Marketing career.

 She started working at Anatomy Trains Australia & New Zealand in 2019 after a career break to start a family.
 In her spare time, Rachel loves to practice Pilates and spend time outdoors in beautiful Perth, Australia, together with her partner and 2 children.